anupa-jayakody/Capstone_v3/README.md

         - Removing symbols/characters/numbers
         - Lower casing

-    In Sprint 1, I seperated each ingredient to individual tokens and analysed, however it was visible that some ingredients need to be maintained in the original form such as  red pepper ,  bell pepper .
-Therefore, I improved my pre processing steps to incorporate this.
-Further more, one function was created combining all the steps.
+    In Sprint 1, I separated each ingredient to individual tokens and analysed them, however, it was visible that some ingredients need to be maintained in the original form such as  red pepper,  and bell pepper.
+Therefore, I improved my pre-processing steps to incorporate this.
+Furthermore, one function was created by combining all the steps.

-    A similar process was used to preprocess Title and RecipeInstructions columns too.
+    A similar process was used to preprocess the Title and RecipeInstructions columns too.

 Modeling

-Solution 1 - Coontent Based Filtering
+Solution 1 - Content-Based Filtering
-    I used below word embedding models for the recommendation working
+    I used the below word embedding models for the recommendation working
         - TFIDF vectorisation
         - Word2Vec vectorisation